Menu

 In order to prove negligence, you and your lawyer must prove that the following four main elements of negligence occurred:

-1. Duty: The defendant had a duty to act (or not act) with a standard of care that any average, responsible person could reasonably expect.
+1. Duty: The defendant had a duty to act with a standard of care that any average, responsible person could reasonably expect.

 Note that clients must also then prove to the court that they were actually harmed by the accident.
 Some firms, therefore, include injuries or “damages” (physical and/or mental) as a fifth element of a case that requires proof in order to earn compensation.